KristofarStavrev/huggingface_model_deployment/README.md

         - [X] Helmify the kubernetes yaml manifests
         - [ ] Update the CI/CD to work with the new Helm deployment
         - [ ] Package and add the chart to the releases as well
-        - [ ] What is the bitnami stuff in the confluence docs
         - [ ] FOR FUTURE IMPROVEMENTS: Introduce probes (liveness, readiness)
         - [ ] FOR FUTURE IMPROVEMENTS: Handle monitoring (Promtail, Loki, Prometheus, Grafana) in the cluster
     - [X] K9s workflow